D4TE Technical Specification

 - D4TE uses a four-level key hierarchy requiring passphrase, device, time, and message-specific components

-- All cryptographic primitives provide 128-bit post-quantum security
+- All cryptographic primitives are designed for 128-bit post-quantum security

 - ML-KEM-768 Spice protocol provides phrase-compromise resistance